Crime and criminal justice – Overview

 - Homicide victims by age, gender, and relationship to offender;

 - Offenders by justice process stage (suspected, prosecuted, convicted) and by age and gender;

-- Personnel by institution: police, prosecution, courts, and prisons; and by gender.
+- Personnel by institution (police, prosecution, courts, and prisons) by gender;

 - Prison capacity and occupancy.